 You’ll want to report any work injury to your supervisor immediately.
 If you wait more than 30 days to report the injury, you’ll likely lose your chance at benefits.
 It’s best to report it as soon as possible before your injuries change and memories fade.
 Plus, waiting too long might increase your employer’s doubt that your injuries happened.

-After reporting your accident, you’ll need to file your workers’ comp claim for benefits.
+After reporting your accident, you’ll need to file your workers’ compensation claim for benefits.
 In most situations, you have one year from the date of your work injury to file the claim.
 To make sure you keep up with each deadline and are building the strongest claim possible, consult with a workers’ compensation lawyer today.

 Talk to a Newnan Workers’ Compensation Lawyer for Free Today

 Obtaining workers’ compensation benefits can feel like a long and frustrating road, but it’s worth the hassle if you have strong legal representation.
 If you have any doubts about your claim, schedule a FREE consultation with John Foy & Associates to discuss the details today.
 Our firm has been helping injured workers with their claims for more than 20 years.

 Call (404) 400-4000 or contact us online to get started with your FREE, no-obligation consultation.
 We’re available 24 hours a day, seven days a week to take your call.